Zóbel de Ayala family: Trinidad Roxas de Ayala-Zobel (1856–1918)

-Trinidad Roxas de Ayala-Zobel was the youngest daughter of Antonio de Ayala and Margarita Róxas-Ayala (the eldest child of Domingo Ureta Róxas).
+Trinidad Roxas de Ayala-Zobel was the youngest daughter of Antonio de Ayala and Margarita Róxas de Ayala (the eldest child of Domingo Ureta Róxas).
 She was very supportive of her husband's liberal causes, a trait she inherited from her mother.
 She was very much interested in the arts and she cultivated singing.
 La Ilustración Filipina magazine reported on March 28, 1892, that she was invited to sing in Malacañang with other sopranos of the period.

 In 1898, upon the death of her husband and with her brother-in-law, Pedro Pablo Róxas (1847–1913), away in Paris, France, Ayala divested her husband's tramcar and pharmacy businesses, and various assets of Ayala y Compañia.
 Showing extreme astuteness, she redeployed capital into marketable securities in hotels and trade, which later boomed after the Philippine–American War and World War I. She increased the family's holdings in Banco Español Filipino, bought into The Hong Kong & Shanghai Banking Company Ltd. and invested in Hong Kong real estate.
 Under her stewardship, Banco Español Filipino expanded into branch banking, opening an office in Iloilo City.
 She funded the development of Manila's first community water system, known as the Carriedo waterworks.

 In 1898, she led Ayala y Compañía into its first real estate development.
 Upon the death of her brother-in-law Pedro Pablo Róxas in 1912, she took over his interests in Ayala y Compañia.
 In 1914, she gave Hacienda San Pedro de Macati to her grandchildren – Jacobo Z. Zóbel, Alfonso Zóbel de Ayala and Mercedes R. Zóbel-McMiking (the children of her son Enrique P. Zóbel de Ayala with his first wife, Consuelo Roxas-Zóbel de Ayala).
 She died in 1918 at the age of 62.

 Descendants

-Jacobo Zangroniz Zobel and Trinidad Roxas de Ayala-Zobel had five children – Fernando Antonio Zóbel de Ayala (1876–1949); twins Enrique P. Zóbel de Ayala (1877–1943) and Alfonso Zóbel de Ayala, I(1877–1882); Margaritas R. Zóbel de Ayala (1881–1963); and Gloria Zóbel de Ayala – who were the first-generation Zobel de Ayalas.
+Jacobo Zangroniz Zobel and Trinidad Roxas de Ayala-Zobel had five children – Fernando Antonio Zóbel de Ayala (1876–1949); twins Enrique P. Zóbel de Ayala (1877–1943) and Alfonso Zóbel de Ayala (1877–1882); Margarita Zóbel de Ayala (1881–1963); and Gloria Zóbel de Ayala – who were the first-generation Zobel de Ayalas.
 Among the children, Fernando Antonio Zóbel de Ayala and Enrique P. Zóbel de Ayala would assume leadership of Ayala y Compañía.
 Enrique's descendants would inherit Ayala y Compañía after his death in 1943.
 After the end of World War II, the family's fortunes would increase with the development of Hacienda San Pedro de Macati.

-In 1968, Ayala y Compañía shifted from a partnership to a corporation, becoming Ayala Corporation.
+On December 31, 1967, Ayala y Compañía shifted from a partnership to a corporation, becoming Ayala Corporation.